louwrentius/fio-plot/README.md

 [FIO][fio] is a tool for benchmarking storage devices.
 FIO helps to assess the storage performance in terms of IOPS and latency.

 Fio-plot generates charts from FIO storage benchmark data.
 It can process FIO output in JSON format.
 It can also process FIO log file output (in CSV format).
+It also includes bench-fio, a benchmark tool to automate benchmarking with FIO.
 Checkout the many examples below.

 [fio]: https://github.com/axboe/fio